What is a tax loophole and how does it work?

 On top of those loopholes, though, very wealthy people tend to have many other tax-reducing tactics in their arsenal.
 These tactics include:

-• Gifting – to reduce estate taxes upon death, many older individuals with a lot of money choose to use the annual gift tax exclusion to their benefit.
-This exclusion was $17,000 or less per person in 2023.
+• Gifting – To reduce estate taxes upon death, many older individuals with a lot of money choose to use the annual gift tax exclusion to their benefit.

-• Investing – income earned from investments is often tax-beneficial, especially if you can afford to hold onto an investment for over a year.
-You’ll be taxed in the long term at a capital gains rate from 0–20 percent.
+• Investing – Income earned from investments is often tax-beneficial, especially if you can afford to hold onto an investment for over a year.
+You’ll be taxed in the long term at a capital gains rate from 0–20%.

 What tax liability reduction methods are available?